 In the summer of 1905, 22 interested parties gathered at the home of John E. Paul, to discuss the formation of a fraternal order.
 Less than a year later, "The Homesteaders" emerged with the purpose of providing insurance benefits to its members for final expenses.

 As a mutual insurance company, Homesteaders is dedicated to ensuring the security of policyholders' funeral funds.
-Today we offer consumer-friendly insurance products for prearranged funeral planning, superior marketing and consumer education support and unsurpassed customer service.
+Today we offer a full range of funeral funding products including funeral insurance and funeral trust.
 Highly personalized memorial events are now the choice of many families, and Homesteaders continues to take a leadership role in helping funeral homes to become proactive in meeting families' changing funeral care needs.

 It’s all about promoting the value of funeral service – and a strong advance funeral planning program supported by Homesteaders can make all the difference!